IAIK/cache_template_attacks/README.md

 The resulting log file is in a format which can be parsed by LibreOffice Calc or similar software.
 You can analyze information leakage through the cache using this log file.

-Note: The spy.sh script does this part automatically, it profiles all shared libraries and binary files loaded by the program under attack (for instance gedit).
+**Note:** The spy.sh script does this part automatically, it profiles all shared libraries and binary files loaded by the program under attack (for instance gedit).

-You are generally looking for events which have single high peaks:
+You are generally looking for events which have single high peaks, like the following:
 ```
+file,  addr,   0,   1,   2,   3,   4,   5,   6,   7,   8,   9,   a,   b,   c,   d,   e,   f,   g,   h,   i,   j,   k,   l,   m,   n,   o,   p,   q,   r,   s,   t,   u,   v,   w,   x,   y,   z
 /usr/lib/x86_64-linux-gnu/libgdk-3.so.0.1200.2, 0x85ec0,=   3/ 110,=   0/ 112,=   0/ 117,=   0/ 122,=   0/ 120,=   1/ 123,=   0/ 125,=   0/ 123,=   1/ 124,=   0/ 124,=   1/ 123,=   0/ 120,=   0/ 122,=   0/ 121,=   0/ 122,=   0/ 123,=   0/ 122,=   0/ 123,=   1/ 123,=   1/ 121,=   0/ 118,=   0/ 123,=   0/ 122,= 126/ 122,=   0/ 122,=   2/ 117,=   0/ 117,=   0/ 119,=   0/ 121,=   0/ 123,=   3/ 118,=  14/ 122,=   0/ 120,=   0/ 122,=   0/ 117,=   4/ 116
 ```
 This one had 126 cache hits during 122 key presses of the key N. And almost none when pressing other keys.